ibm-cloud-architecture/devasset-vpc-networking/README.md

 1. **Deploy** this solution to IBM Cloud.

-   - Change directory to the folder containing the terraform - [./infrastructure_code](./infrastructure_code).
+   - Change directory to the folder containing terraform files - [./infrastructure_code](./infrastructure_code).
-   - Review the terraform files (main and variables) in that folder.
+   - Review the terraform files in that folder.
-   - Edit the bootstrap.sh and add your API key and Auth token at line: 25,26.
+   - Edit versions.tf and update the versions of Terraform and IBM Cloud Terraform Provider.
-   - Edit the variable.tf and add your values for the variables.
+   - Edit variables.tf and update the values for iaasapikey, ssh-key, and other variables as desired.
    - Run Terraform (init, plan, apply).

 <!---